Practical advice: utility room ideas

 Ultimately, think about how you want to use the space, and how placement of both the room and the appliances within it will be impacted; is there enough ventilation?
 Can water pipes be accessed?
 It might also sound obvious but make sure that there are ample power points for all your static appliances as well as ones that you’ll want to use once in awhile.

-Need helping designing your utility room?
+Need utility room ideas for your home?
 Get in touch!